Works in English

 2018.
 The phases of capitalist development having as criteria the variables of Marx's model of the falling tendency of the rate of profit.
 It actualizes the book Lucro, Acumulação e Crise (1986).
 (Paper in the Brazilian Journal of Political Economy)

 2018.
-An encompassing paper on economic nationalism, its relation to developmentalism, and why it is a condition of growth in a world where nation-states rather compete than cooperate. (published paper)
+An encompassing paper on economic nationalism, its relation to developmentalism.
+Why it is a condition of growth in a world where nation-states rather compete than cooperate.
+(Paper in t, Turkish journal.
+Portuguese version also in this site)

 2017.
 A short (4.000 words) summary of new developmentalism - a new theoretical framework for allow middle-income countries to grow again.
 (DOC Research Institute website) (Available in Portuguese)